Clyde19-z/Pangle_iOS_SDK_Integration_Guideline/README.md

 # Pangle-SDK-Integration-Guideline
-This is a unofficial guideline for Pangle SDK Intehration
+This is an unofficial guideline for Pangle SDK Intehration